nicholaslantz/MandelbrotVisualizer/README.md

 * e to zoom in
 * q to zoom out
 * r to reset viewing frame
-  * This is useful for when you get lost or whenyou bork your viewing frame because doubles don't have infinite precision.
+  * This is useful for when you get lost or when you bork your viewing frame because doubles don't have infinite precision.